• Skip to primary navigation

 where:

-• Vout is output voltage 3.3V
+• Vout is the output voltage like 3.3V

-• Vin is input voltage of standard 220V to 120V
+• Vin is the input voltage like 220V or 120V

-Output Resistor R:
+3. Output Resistor (R):

 R = Vout / Iout